QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 This usage is discouraged as many mod developers wrongly assumed this was "ALL" rather than "ANY", leading to unfortunate situations where mods depend on [ ">=1.18.1", "<1.19.3" ], which actually matches every version of minecraft, rather than just the versions between 1.18.1 and 1.19.2.
 Quilt-loader will emit a formatting warning when discovering mods that use this.
+Quilt-loader will not emit errors if this is used.
+Future schema versions will likely remove this array functionality.

 #### Object